Respect for Marriage Act: Background

 Prior to the Supreme Court's 1967 ruling in Loving, anti-miscegenation laws were still in force in 16 states, all prohibiting interracial marriage.
 Until 1996, the federal government of the United States customarily recognized marriages conducted legally in any state for the purpose of federal legislation.
 Following an unsuccessful lawsuit aimed at legalizing same-sex marriage in Hawaii, the United States Congress passed the Defense of Marriage Act, one section of which forbids the federal government from recognizing same-sex marriages.
 The Supreme Court ruled this section unconstitutional in the 2013 case United States v.
 Windsor.

 In June 2022, the Court ruled in Dobbs v.
 Jackson Women's Health Organization that the Constitution does not confer the right to an abortion, overturning the 50-year-old precedent of Roe v.
 Wade.
 Writing for the majority, Samuel Alito stated that fears that the same arguments that overturned Roe might also touch upon "matters such as intimate sexual relations, contraception, and marriage" were "unfounded".
 However, in a concurring opinion, Clarence Thomas argued that the Court should go further in future cases, reconsidering other past Supreme Court decisions that granted rights based on substantive due process, such as Griswold v.
 Connecticut (the right to contraception), Obergefell v.
 Hodges (the right to same-sex marriage), and Lawrence v.
 Texas (the right to engage in private sexual acts).

-In response, in July 2022 the House passed bills aimed to protect rights that Thomas had mentioned, with the Respect for Marriage Act specifically ensuring that the right to same-sex and interracial marriages would remain part of federal statue law even if the Court ruled at some future date that they were not constitutionally guaranteed.
+In response, in July 2022 the House passed bills aimed to protect rights that Thomas had mentioned, with the Respect for Marriage Act specifically ensuring that the right to same-sex and interracial marriages would remain part of federal statute law even if the Court ruled at some future date that they were not constitutionally guaranteed.

-Text

-H.R.8404, the Respect for Marriage Act, as signed into law by President Joe Biden on December 13, 2022, reads:

-Impact
+Repealing the 1996 Defense of Marriage Act

+The Respect for Marriage Act repealed the 1996 Defense of Marriage Act (DOMA).

+DOMA barred the federal government from treating same-sex couples who were married under state law as married couples.
+Thus, DOMA prevented federal recognition of such marriages for purposes of Social Security benefits, tax benefits, and more.

+Furthermore, DOMA stated that the Full Faith and Credit Clause of the Constitution did not require states to respect the marriages of same-sex couples performed by other states.
+The Supreme Court's decision in United States v.
+Windsor (2013) struck down this section of DOMA, but after Dobbs’ overturning of Roe, there was concern that Windsor could be overturned by the Supreme Court in the future.
+RFMA replaced this portion of DOMA with a statement that the Full Faith and Credit Clause requires interstate recognition of same-sex marriages.